-Supervisory control and data acquisition (SCADA) systems are the foundation of a rapidly growing ICS industry that oversees essential functions in power, chemical, and various manufacturing fields, and SCADA security is an important focus for critical infrastructure.
+Supervisory control and data acquisition (SCADA) systems are the foundation of a rapidly growing ICS industry that oversees essential functions in power, chemical, and various manufacturing fields, and a SCADA security checklist is an important tool for critical infrastructure.
 SCADA systems provide necessary oversight, producing vital, real-time data to help operators maintain their ICS.

 But SCADA systems are also open to potential cybersecurity vulnerabilities.

 Malevolent hackers, malware, or improperly-trained employees each provide potential threats to SCADA systems and the ICS they oversee.
 For that reason, it’s essential that operators and asset owners perform this (or a similar) 10-step SCADA security checklist as part of their regular audits.

 1. Keep SCADA on its Own Secure Network

 Your SCADA system should be kept separate from your organization’s general network for day-to-day operations.
 Doing so vastly limits the number of vulnerabilities your SCADA is exposed to.
 It also ensures that any errors or failures in the general network won’t affect essential SCADA functions.

 That said, it is often a multi-step and continuous process to ensure the SCADA’s network is completely separate.
 For each audit, operators should map any current systems, identifying connections and all potential points of entry or exit.

 All hardware and software (including firmware and apps) should be identified, and unnecessary connections or access to SCADA should be removed.